CBOE Holdings benefits from diversified product portfolio and core

 back of improved volumes that shored up the top line and margins.

 These were partially offset by higher operating expenses, lower

-partially offset by lower rate per contract, overall resulting in
+rate per contract, resulting in lower operating cash flow.
+However,

 However, industry volatility and sluggish credit quality, amid

 Based in Chicago, Illinois, and founded in 1973, CBOE Holdings